Michelle Legge

 • New Hampshire

-Of course, it's not all good news, many of these states impose higher levies on other taxes.
+Of course, it's not all good news; many of these states impose higher levies on other taxes, including capital gains.
 Regarding crypto in particular, Washington was the first US state to bring NFTs into its sales tax regime, and now sellers and retailers must charge a 6.5% state tax for NFTs.

-There are 12 states with a flat Income Tax rate.
+There are 14 states with a flat income tax rate.
 These are:

 StateFlat Tax Rate